alfredodiaz53/big-bang/docs/guides/deployment-scenarios/extra-package-deployment.md

 Please open an issue in the [Big Bang repository](https://repo1.dso.mil/big-bang/bigbang/-/issues) or in the [Wrapper repository ](https://repo1.dso.mil/big-bang/product/packages/wrapper/-/issues) for any bugs you discover or for any new features or functionality you would like the package/wrapper to support.
 ## What is provided

 When utilizing the extra package values/logic there are two main pieces that are deployed: your package and a wrapper.
 Each of these pieces provides certain things necessary for deploying.
+Only one method can be used.
+Package is used for a simple use case while using the wrapper is intended for complex environments.

-# Package
+# Package (Method 1 of 2)

   By deploying your package with the Big Bang values you will get the below all through Big Bang values control:
   - Flux `GitRepository` or `HelmRepository` depending on configuration